gaperez64/gaperez64.github.io/index.markdown

   image classification](https://www.newscientist.com/article/2253881-small-sticker-could-hide-a-fighter-jet-from-an-enemy-drone/)
   were featured in an article of [NewScientist](https://www.newscientist.com/)

-## Group
+## Automated Reasoning in Antwerp (ARA)
-I am the head of the Automated Reasoning in Antwerp (ARA) lab, a part of the [AnSyMo research group](https://www.uantwerpen.be/en/research-groups/ansymo/).
+I am the head of the ARA lab, a part of the [AnSyMo research group](https://www.uantwerpen.be/en/research-groups/ansymo/).